NIA raids 20 locations of PFI in connection with PMK leader’s murder

 The NIA also searched offices of the PFI and the SDPI in Trichy, Kumbakonam and Karaikal.

 It may be recalled that a PMK activist Ramalingam was murdered by a gang at Thanjavur district on February 6.
 It was alleged that he was opposing a group of Muslims for religious conversions.
-I was alleged that the Popular Front of India was behind the murder.
+It was alleged that the Popular Front of India was behind the murder.

 The NIA had registered a case on March 14 and had arrested 11 accused in connection with the murder.